nobody5050/dombot/README.md

 # dombot
-a chatbot that is in develoment
+dombot is a chatbot that i making for freinds